 Webster's recital career began at Town Hall in 1968 with his renowned father, Beveridge Webster, as pianist.
 That same year he won Young Concert Artists' International Competition and became Principal Clarinetist of the Rochester Philharmonic Orchestra, a position he held for 20 years.
 Since then he has performed in all of New York City's major halls, across the United States, and in Canada, Mexico, South and Central America, Europe, Japan, Australia, and New Zealand.
 He has appeared as guest artist at the 92nd Street “Y", Da Camera of Houston, Context, and Musiqa.
 High Fidelity/Musical America placed his CRI recording of American clarinet music on its Best Recordings list and Artists International selected him for its Distinguished Artist Award.

 Webster has served as Acting Principal Clarinet of the San Francisco Symphony, Music Director of the Society for Chamber Music in Rochester, Founder/Music Director of Chamber Music Ann Arbor, and Associate Professor of Clarinet at the Eastman School of Music, from which he had earned three degrees as a student of Stanley Hasty.
 Having been Music Director of the Wellesley Symphony Orchestra and Assistant Conductor of the Asian Youth Orchestra under Yehudi Menuhin, he has also been on the clarinet and/or conducting faculties of the New England Conservatory, Boston University, and the University of Michigan, where he conducted the Michigan Youth Symphony.
-Webster is currently clarinet and woodwind coach for the Texas Music Festival and the Youth Orchestra of the Americas and director of Clarinetopia, an annual seminar that takes place at Michigan State University.
+Webster is currently clarinet and woodwind coach for the Texas Music Festival and the Youth Orchestra of the Americas.

-With his wife, flutist Leone Buyse, and pianist Robert Moeling he plays in the Webster Trio, represented on Crystal Records by Tour de France, and World Wide Webster.
+With his wife, flutist Leone Buyse, he plays in the Webster Trio, represented on Crystal Records by Tour de France with pianist Katherine Collier, and World Wide Webster and American Webster and pianist Robert Moeling.
 With pianist Chizuko Sawa, the Webster Trio Japan has released Sonata Cho-Cho San for Nami and From Vienna to Budapest for Camerata.
 All of these discs feature Webster's trio arrangements, which, along with his original compositions, are published by G. Schirmer, Schott, and International Music Company.
 Webster also appears on the Arabesque, Beaumont, Bridge, Centaur, CRI and New World labels.
 Highly regarded as an educator and active with the International Clarinet Association, he contributes a regular column entitled “Teaching Clarinet” to The Clarinet magazine.
 Webster is an artist-clinician for Buffet-Crampon, playing Buffet clarinets exclusively.